 The study of Maths is compulsory at Years 7-10.
-All students in Year 10 study Maths for the entire year, at the level has been recommended by their teacher.
-Each student needs to choose a Semester 1 and Semester 2 Maths Unit. | example, 10MG1 and 10MG2.
-Advanced students may also choose a VCE General Mathematics.
+All students in Year 10 study Maths for the entire year, at the level that has been recommended by their teacher.
+Some students may also be recommended for VCE General Maths in addition to Year 10 Maths Methods.